guarzo/wanderer-kills/examples/README.md

 ## 🔒 Security Considerations

 - Use WSS (secure WebSocket) in production
-- Implement proper token validation
-- Set appropriate `check_origin` restrictions
+- Set appropriate `check_origin` restrictions for your domain
 - Monitor connection limits and rate limiting
 - Use TLS for all WebSocket connections in production
+- Consider implementing authentication in production environments

 ---